Creating Assets for AR Experiences using Generative AI Tools

 Elevenlabs

 Although Elevenlabs has only existed for around 2 years, their speech synthesis has become something of a standard, when wanting to create believable voices for use in many different situations.
+The interface is minimalistic, with white backgrounds and black text, but the functionality can be quite advanced and playing around with the stability settings can be tricky, but fun.

 When adding long texts, the AI can start going off the rails, but Elevenlabs have added a “Projects” feature, to let you work on longer texts, such as whole books, with consistency in the narration.
 This isn’t what we use it for in Hololink, but it is a nice addition to a good tool.